jetbrains-academy/data-visualization-course/0_intro/1_the_power_of_data_viz/2_examples/task.md

 </figure>

-For a modern example, consider not just a single chart but an entire category of charts that became ubiquitous: visualizations of coronavirus caseses.
+For a modern example, consider not just a single chart but an entire category of charts that became ubiquitous: visualizations of coronavirus cases.
 While keeping track of the numbers in the case of a pandemic is crucial, numbers quickly became overwhelming, especially given their tragic nature.
 However, simple and clear visualizations allowed people to see trends, realize the seriousness of the situation,